rickellis/ArchMatic/README.md

 This README contains all of the steps I do to fully configure and setup a new installation.

-The shell scripts in this repo allow me to automate the package installation.
+The shell scripts in this repo allow me to automate the package and desktop environment installation.

-These steps will likely not work for you...

-...but they might help you develop your own installers.

 ### Install Arch Linux